-Compared to the rest of the country, citizens of Twin Falls spend much less time in their cars: on average, their commute to work is only 16.56 minutes.
+Compared to the rest of the country, citizens of Twin Falls spend much less time in their cars: on average, their commute to work is only 18.04 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

+Twin Falls is a very ethnically-diverse city.
 The people who call Twin Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Twin Falls residents report their race to be White, followed by Asian.
 Twin Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.13% of the city’s residents.
-Important ancestries of people in Twin Falls include English, Irish, Dutch, and French.
+People of Hispanic or Latino origin account for 15.10% of the city’s residents.
+Important ancestries of people in Twin Falls include German, English, Irish, Italian, and French.